stealthness/flask-example/README.md

 Part of this code and explination is modifyfied from https://flask.palletsprojects.com/en/2.3.x/

 # Part 1
-Creating the minimal Flask web-application
+Creating the minimal Flask web-application [part 1 branch](https://github.com/stealthness/flask-example/tree/part1-minimal-application)

+# Part 2
+Adding an about page, and some html tags [part 2 branch]((https://github.com/stealthness/flask-example/tree/part2-minimal-application))